dockup/chatops_deployer/README.md

 A lightweight Sinatra app that deploys staging apps of git branches in docker containers.
 Meant to be used with hubot.

+## Requirements

+1. virtualbox - For creating isolated VMs for each project
+3. docker-machine - For starting docker daemons on VMs
+2. docker-compose - For running multi-container apps using docker daemons on VMs
+4. nginx - For setting up a subdomain for each deployment

+TODO: setup script to install requirements on Ubuntu 14.04

 ## Installation

     $ gem install chatops_deployer